orels1/shaders.orels.sh/docs/development/orl-shader-definition.md

 ## Shader Example

-Below is a fully annotated example of a shader with all the possible options.
-You can also find this example (without comments) in the `Shaders/orels1/Sources/ORL Shader Example.txt`
+Below is an example of a shader with all the possible sections present.
+You can also find this example in the `Shaders/orels1/Sources/Editor/ORL Shader Example.txt`

 ```hlsl
 #S#Settings